openharmony/docs/en/application-dev/ui/arkts-common-events-touch-screen-event.md

 ## Click Event

-A click event is triggered when a complete press and lift action performed by using a finger or a stylus.
+A click event is triggered when a complete press and lift action is performed by using a finger or a stylus.
 When a click event occurs, the following callback is triggered:

 ```ts
 onClick(event: (event?: ClickEvent) => void)